quajak/afe/README.md

 afe
 ===

-afe is a very simple PSF font editor written in Python.
-It requires wxPython.
+afe is a very simple PSF font editor written in Python (For python 3.7).
+It requires wxPython(`pip install wxPython`).

 In a font window: